 CAI4H 2022 – UKRI AI CDTs in Healthcare Conference

-The four UKRI AI CDTs doing research in health came together at Britain’s first UKRI AI CDTs in Healthcare Conference.
+In May 2022, the four UKRI AI CDTs doing research in health came together at Britain’s first UKRI AI CDTs in Healthcare Conference.
 This conference aimed to promote scientific exchange between doctoral students across the UK and strengthen collaborative research in the wider area of AI for health.
 The participating UKRI Centres included

 o CDT in AI-enabled Healthcare Systems at University College London, @cdt_ai_health